nathanael-fijalkow/TheoretiCS_doc/survival_editors.md

 When issuing a review there are few things to keep in mind:

-* Check whether the potential review already has an account within TheoretiCS or episciences during the review invitation process.
+* Check whether the potential reviewer already has an account within TheoretiCS or episciences during the review invitation process.

-* Keep the correct part of the email template relevant to Phase 1 or Phase 2.
+* Erase the part of the email template that is irrelevant to the current phase.

-* To invite a review to check a revision in Phase 2 there is no specific template, and you will need to write an appropriate message.
+* To invite a reviewer to check a revision in Phase 2 there is no specific template, and you will need to write an appropriate message.

 ### Two editors per paper